boubakr09/stopEC2/README.md

 # Stop ec2 instances using Lambda function

 Suppose that you are a developper running ec2 instances for test or an organization that have some servers that aren't used after work hours.
-You should probably like to stop those resources when they are not in use and save money.
+You should probably like to stop those resources when they are not in use to save money.

 To do so you have two choices : stopping instances manually or use automation